-Let me make it perfectly clear I’m not a lawyer, so contract law is not my specialty, but insurance is, and I have read every insurance contract I sell.
+Let me make it perfectly clear, we’re not lawyers, so contract law is not our specialty, but insurance is, and I have read every insurance contract I sell.
 Why because I’m insurance professional and I consider it not only my job but my duty to you the customer to tell it to you straight.

 I feel so strongly about my position as a consumer advocate, I want to offer to review your auto policy with you absolutely free!
 Just fill out the form on this page and we can get started!